 - May offer competitive rates: Because approval is highly dependent on credit, some conventional loans offer lower interest rates for businesses with high credit scores.

 - Difficult for no-credit or bad-credit borrowers: Young businesses without established credit or those with bad credit might face challenges getting approved.
 If they’re approved, the conventional loan rates will likely be high.

 - Variety of loans available: Private lenders offer conventional business loans in various amounts and with different terms and payment schedules.

 - Faster approval process: Lender approval is based on the bank’s underwriting criteria, meaning less paperwork and less time needed to make a decision.

 How to apply for a conventional business loan

 A business can apply for a conventional loan directly with a preferred lender.
 Many lenders accept applications in person at branch locations, over the phone and conveniently online.

 Loan review and approval timelines vary from bank to bank.

-If you’re at the beginning of your search and considering an SBA loan versus conventional loan for your small business, you’ll want to explore both options before making a final decision.
+If you’re looking for business funding and deciding between an SBA loan and a conventional business loan, you’ll want to explore both options before making a final decision.

-Consider the stage of your business (e.g., a startup versus an established business) and its credit history and financial outlook to help determine which option is best.
-Also, when comparing lenders, calculate the cost of a business loan to see which is the most affordable.
+Consider the stage of your business (e.g., a startup versus an established business), your credit history and overall financial health to help determine which option is best for you.
+You should also calculate the cost of a business loan to see which is the most affordable for you.